 Although the GED has been the nationally accepted high school equivalency exam for many years, some states have replaced the GED with the HiSET exam or the TASC Test.
 While they have different formats, the HiSET and the TASC tests cover the same content and measure the same knowledge and skills as the GED.
 States that use the HiSET and TASC exams award the same type of equivalency diploma as states that offer the GED.

 Online High Schools

-A growing number on colleges and universities, public school systems and charter schools are creating accredited online high school diploma programs.
+A growing number of colleges and universities, public school systems, and charter schools are creating accredited online high school diploma programs.
 Online high schools typically use your previous high school transcript to determine the number of courses and credits you need to earn a diploma.
 Many programs also have an initial assessment test you will take when you enroll.
-Course work and assignments are completed online, generally at your own pace.
-Some programs and classes may require you to participate in class discussions, other online high schools may require you to take final assessment test either online or in person.
+Course work and assignments are completed online and generally at your own pace.
+Some programs and classes may require you to participate in class discussions, while other online high schools may require you to take final assessment test either online or in person.